pagkly/Zed/Investopedia4/Unit Sales As a Measure of Output for a Given Period.md

 ## Real-World Example of Unit Sales

-To return to Apple, in November 2018, the company announced that it would no longer provide unit sales numbers in its earnings reports.
+To [[Return|return]] to Apple, in November 2018, the company announced that it would no longer provide unit sales numbers in its earnings reports.
 This news occurred after Apple had announced fourth-quarter results that exceeded expectations.

 In the case of Apple, iPhone unit sales are dropping.
 However, counteracting this dynamic, Apple is increasing its prices for its iPhones and other products.
 Thus, the company is focusing on ways to increase revenues in an era of slower unit sales growth.

-Apple is concerned that divulging unit sales will cause investors to doubt Apple's ability to sell devices.
+Apple is concerned that divulging unit sales [[Will|will]] cause investors to doubt Apple's ability to sell devices.
 Instead, the company intends to focus on services revenue, which represented 16% of its quarterly revenue and grew 17% year-over-year, according to Jason Sonenshine, a markets reporter for TheStreet.com.